Avalara/phpmig/README.md

 -----------
 If you have not implemented customs Adapters, you should be fine.
 If you did, then add "use \Phpmig\Adapter\SimpleAdapter;" and change "Foo implements AdapterInterface" with "Foo extends SimpleAdapter"

-How to use the new adapter for this fork
+Example: how to use the new adapter execute()
 -----------

 class TransactionalSqlAdapter extends Adapter\PDO\Sql {
     public function __construct(\PDO $connection, $tableName) {
         parent::__construct($connection, $tableName);
     }
     public function execute(Migration $migration, $direction) {
         try {
             $migration->getContainer()['db']->beginTransaction();